 MLA Abbreviations for Shakespeare

 Since the works of William Shakespeare are cited frequently, MLA style requires using abbreviations for in-text (parenthetical) citations.
-Use the full name in the first parenthetical citation, then abbreviate thereafter.
+Use the full name in the first parenthetical citation, then abbreviate for subsequent mentions.
 Abbreviations are created by shortening the title to its primary noun phrase.

 For the full list of abbreviations, refer to the MLA Handbook Eighth Edition, pages 100-101.